-Step 1: Decide whether redundancies are needed
+Step 1: Check if redundancies are necessary

-- offer voluntary redundancy or early retirement
+- offer voluntary redundancy

-- temporarily reduce working hours
+- change working hours

 - let go of temporary or contract workers